 On December 13, 1902, that trend finally reversed with the installation of Beta Chapter at the Massachusetts Institute of Technology.
 Spearheaded by Brother Park V. Perkins, Theta Chi’s arrival at MIT launched a new era for the Fraternity.

 The early 1900s was a period of rapid expansion.
-Although hindered by the Great Depression and two world wars, Theta Chi grew and prospered in ways far beyond what even its founders had envisioned.
-At the 75th Anniversary Convention in 1931, the Fraternity erected a granite monument with a bronze plaque in Norwich, Vermont, to commemorate its founding.
+Theta Chi expanded west to California (1913), below the Mason-Dixon Line (1914) and into the Midwest (1916).
+Theta Chi's service to country resulted in 63% of members serving in World War I. At the 75th Anniversary Convention in 1931, the Fraternity erected a granite monument with a bronze plaque in Norwich, Vermont, to commemorate its founding.
+The dedication of Theta Chi members kept each chapter active through the worst years of the Great Depression.

 Theta Chi Today

-If our Founders could see us today, they would surely be proud of what they saw.
-Over 175,000 men have been initiated into the Fraternity since its founding.
-On November 9, 2013, Theta Chi installed its 225th chapter, Iota Tau at Northern Kentucky University.
+Theta Chi has grown and prospered in ways far beyond what even its Founders had envisioned.
+If our Founders could see us today, they would surely be proud.
+More than 175,000 men have been initiated into the Fraternity since its founding.
+On May 2, 2015, Theta Chi installed its 230th chapter, Iota Omega at SUNY Cortland.